 Finally, consider whether you have the necessary experience and capacity to successfully build an enterprise design system in-house.
 If not, you may find it invaluable to bring in the expertise of an agency to augment your capabilities.

-Many companies face challenges associated with building multiple digital products, however at the enterprise level, problems and their consequences increase exponentially.
+Many companies face challenges associated with building multiple enterprise digital products, however at the enterprise level, problems and their consequences increase exponentially.
 Corporations are tackling lack of consistency in user experience and inefficiency in the design process by turning to design systems.

 The advantages are numerous and impressive.